wolfSSL/wolfssl/testApps/configs/README.md

 To use these with autoconf:

 1. Copy file to root as `user_settings.h`.
-2. Run `./configure --enable-usersettings --disable-examples && make`
+2. Run `./configure --enable-usersettings --disable-testApps && make`